- Center of the Universe

 Pennsylvania & the New York Finger Lakes|Volume 7 - Issue 8

-'Rock of Ages: Penn College Exhibit explores beauty and the Marcellus Shale'
+'Rock of Ages: Penn College Exhibit explores beauty and Marcellus Shale'

 by Michael Capuzzo

-In the Shale Country section of the August issue of Mountain Home Magazine, is an article called Rock of Ages: Penn College Exhibit explores beauty and the Marcellus Shale, (p.27 thru 31), written by Michael Capuzzo.
-Pick up a copy now!
+In the August 2012 issue of Mountain Home Magazine, is an article called Rock of Ages: Penn College Exhibit explores beauty and Marcellus Shale, (p.27 thru 31), by Michael Capuzzo discussing Marcellus Shale and my current exhibit at Penn College.
+Download a free copy here!

 July 31, 2012CENTRAL PENN BUSINESS JOURNAL